Covid 19 coronavirus: Cabinet to consider next steps as signs emerge the lockdown is working

 Meanwhile, Americans have been warned that the coming week will be the "hardest and the saddest" in most people's lives due to the coronavirus pandemic.

-The US surgeon general on Sunday warned Americans that the coming week will be the "hardest and the saddest" in most people's lives due to the coronavirus pandemic — comparing it to Pearl Harbour and 9/11.
+The US surgeon general on Sunday warned Americans that the coming week will be the "hardest and the saddest" in most people's lives due to the coronavirus pandemic — comparing it to Pearl Harbor and 9/11.

 "It's tragically fitting that we're talking at the beginning of Holy Week because this is going to be the hardest and the saddest week of most Americans' lives," Jerome Adams told Fox News.

-His comments come after US President Donald Trump earlier said there would be "a lot of death" in coming days as the disease continues to ravage the country.
+His comments came after US President Donald Trump had earlier said there would be "a lot of death" in coming days as the disease continues to ravage the country.

 Back in New Zealand, Ardern's warning to keep complying with lockdown rules followed a number of surfers heading out to Auckland's west coast yesterday morning, despite an explicit ban on surfing that was announced the night before.